bengtmartensson/IrScrutinizer/BUILD.md

     $ java -jar target/IrScrutinizer-jar-with-dependencies.jar

+or, if the shared libraries are required, with _path-to-shared-libraries_ denoting the path to a directory containing the shared libraries.

+    $ java -Djava.library.path=_path-to-shared-libraries_ -jar target/IrScrutinizer-jar-with-dependencies.jar

 IrScrutinizer can also be started by double clicking the mentioned jar file,
     provided that the desktop has been configured to start executable jar with "java".

 ## Installation
-For reasons unclear to me, Maven does not support something like `make install` for installing a recently build program on the local host.
+Maven does not support something like `make install` for deployment installing a recently build program on the local host.
 Instead, the supplied `tools/Makefile` can install the program to normal Linux locations (in the Makefile `INSTALLDIR`),